vishnuvij/Master_thesis/README.md

 improve the performance of the ortholog inference (Pereira et al., 2014; Nichio et al., 2017).
 These strategies encompass improving the specificity of sequence similarity searches and incorporating evolutionary relationships via phylogenetic trees (Yang and Smith, 2014;
-BaQenberg et al., 2017; Jahangiri-Tazehkand et al., 2017; Lafond et al., 2018).
+Battenberg et al., 2017; Jahangiri-Tazehkand et al., 2017; Lafond et al., 2018).
 The latter method has demonstrated high accuracy, albeit it comes along with a substantial computational effort which limits its use in contemporary data sets that easily encompass thousands of species and sequences (Gabaldón, 2008; Kristensen et al., 2011).
 Likewise, the accuracy of trees computed from a single gene is a limiting factor.
 Phylogenetic profiles, in turn, can be rapidly generated, and they also reveal evolutionary relationships among represented species.
-Abnormal paQerns observed within phylogenetic profiles can potentially indicate interesting evolutionary signals within specific taxonomic clades.
-Alternatively, such paQerns may arise from spurious ortholog assignments, rendering them artifacts.
+Abnormal patterns observed within phylogenetic profiles can potentially indicate interesting evolutionary signals within specific taxonomic clades.
+Alternatively, such patterns may arise from spurious ortholog assignments, rendering them artifacts.
 Currently, it lacks approaches that leverage information extracted from phylogenetic profiles for the assessment of orthology predictions.
 The aim of this project is to develop a machine learning based approach that utilizes phylogenetic profiles to effectively identify erroneous ortholog